 The Volunteer Center of United Way of Western Connecticut’s Summer Reading Partners program engaged corporate volunteers who read with small groups of rising fourth and fifth graders over the last four weeks.
 We read James and the Giant Peach, by Roald Dahl with youth at the Boys and Girls Club of Stamford and the Stamford Family YMCA., to boost reading skills during the summer months while school is out of session.
 At the conclusion of today each child went home with a copy of the book provided by the United Way.
 THANK YOU to all of our volunteers who took time out of their busy schedules to read to the youth.

-- Summer of Service Has Begun
+- Volunteer Spotlight: Summer of Service

 - Volunteer Spotlight: Stamford Summer of Service